🏆 Top 1% Breed Reference — Updated 2026

 • You live in a house with a yard and lead an active outdoor lifestyle.

-• You’re interested in canine sports, service work, or advanced obedience training.
+• You’re interested in canine sports, service work, or advanced obedience.

 • You have a confident, experienced hand with large, energetic breeds.